 The results came in an email.
 The news was nothing less than excruciating.
-You failed the New York State bar exam.
+You failed the Uniform Bar Exam.
 What now?

 After a week or two of feeling like you’ve been kicked in the stomach and the whole world is staring at you, you need to take two courses of action: figure out how to read your score sheet to discover why you failed, and come up with a game-plan for passing the next Uniform Bar Exam.

 With respect to the written portion of the exam (essays and MPTs), for instance, you’ll be looking for a total scaled score of 133 or higher.
 If you didn't achieve that, then your written average weighed down your overall score.
 By going through each of your essay scores, you can tell which essays or MPTs helped or hurt you.
-If your “Scaled Essay Scores” were in the 50’s or higher (or to be even more precise, above 47), they were helping you rather than weighing down your overall score.
+If your “Scaled Essay Scores” were in the 50s or higher, they were helping you rather than weighing down your overall score.